-Members contract to remain in the Pool for a minimum of three years and must give notice three years before terminating participation.
-The Cooperative Risk Management Pool Account Agreement is renewed automatically each year after the initial three-year period.
-Even after termination, a member is still responsible for their share of contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management Pool Account Agreement.
+Members contract to remain in the program for one year and must give notice before December 31 to terminate participation the following September 1.
+Renewal of the Interlocal Agreement occurs automatically each year.
+Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported and in-process claims for the period they were a signatory to the Interlocal Agreement.